prernaadvani/whatsprernacooking/_posts/2021-01-05-indian-tomato-chickpea-stew.md

 * Add the bell pepper, corn, chickpeas, and coconut milk.
 Mix and cook on a low simmer for ~10 minutes until the sauce has thickened.

-* Add the spinach and continue cooking and stiring until it has wilted, which will take a few minutes.
+* Add the spinach and continue cooking and stirring until it has wilted, which will take a few minutes.

 ![_config.yml]({{ site.baseurl }}/images/indian chickpea stew/stew 3.png)